 South Africa confirms first case of coronavirus

-The health ministry said the patient, in the eastern province of KwaZulu-Natal, had been self-isolating since Tuesday after consulting a doctor over symptoms of coughing, a sore throat, headaches, and a fever.
+The health ministry said the patient had been self-isolating in KwaZulu-Natal since Tuesday after consulting a doctor over symptoms of coughing, a sore throat, headaches and a fever.
 The doctor has also self-quarantined.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)